Pedro Castillo: Personal life

 Castillo is married to Lilia Paredes, a teacher, and they have two children together.
 Castillo is Catholic and has participated regularly in the local festival dedicated to the Virgin of Sorrows ("Virgen de los Dolores") held in Anguía.
 His wife and children are evangelicals.
 He is a teetotaler, practicing abstinence from consuming alcohol.
-His family lives in a nine-room home in the Chugur District tending a farm with cows, pigs, corn, and sweet potatoes.
+His family lives in a nine-room home in the Chugur District, tending a farm with cows, pigs, corn, and sweet potatoes.

 Castillo was known for wearing a straw hat called a chotano, a poncho, and sandals constructed from old tires.
-Richard Rojas, his former campaign chief, told Latina Televisión that the hat was originally his brother's and that Castillo started wearing it as means to stand out during rallies.
-He stopped wearing the hat by February 2022.
+Richard Rojas, his former campaign chief, told Latina Televisión that the hat was originally his brother's and that Castillo started wearing it as a means to stand out during rallies.
+He had stopped wearing the hat by February 2022.